biodati/studio_help/docs/sections/knowledge/temporary_nanopub_network.md

 # Temporary Nanopub Network

-The Temporary Network feature allows you to create a temporary network from the Assertions in the selected set of Nanopubs.
+The Temporary Network feature allows you to create a temporary network from the assertions in the selected set of nanopubs.
 These assertions are mapped into a temporary network for quick review while curating a set of nanopubs.

 Please note the limitations: